vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[139]: read na hi kriyakārye vyut pannaḥ sthāji karyam.
+[139]: read na hi kriyakārye vyut pannaḥ sthāyi kāryaṃ.

-[140]: sthāyi; the Prabhakara view is that the karya has a lasting efficacy beyond the inevitably transient action it involves; for the karya must remain in order to effect the fruit of the action at any time after the completion of the action.
+[140]: sthāyi; the Prābhākara view is that the kārya has a lasting efficacy beyond the inevitably transient action it involves; for the kārya must remain in order to effect the fruit of the action at any time after the completion of the action.
 </details>

 <details><summary>मूलम्</summary>